-Prerequisite or co-requisite: PSYC 207-3 or PSYC 211-3
+Pre- or co-requisites: PSYC 207-3 or PSYC 211-3

 PSYC 309-3 Introduction to Health Psychology This course introduces the field of health psychology.
 Topics may include the following: theories of health and health behaviour; social and environmental determinants of health; health protecting and damaging behaviours; health communication and promotion; stress and coping; and pain and psychoimmunology.